-We need to honor the Spirit.
-We should respect the giftedness that others have.
+We honor the Spirit most when we honor his gifts.
+We should respect the giftedness that others may have.
 Humility often varies with the person, the gift and the maturity.
-And yet it would be foolishness for us to think we have settled this issue, once and for all.
-There are no cookie cutters.
-One last thought, which is a wise course I think–
+And yet, it would be foolishness for us to think we have settled this issue, once and for all.

 “Be desirous, my son, to do the will of another rather than thine own.”

 2 thoughts on “When Others are More Gifted Than You”

 This is another excellent post.
 Once again you have hit on a distressing reality of the Body of Christ.
 Competition is so much a part of who we are as people, not because it is reflective of the imago dei but because separated from the Spirit of God the Flesh drives us to an egocentricity that often goes unnoticed or worse is celebrated as the kind of behavior that brings success.
 Too often this false notion of success and the way it is achieved has, in my experience, been the underlying “wisdom” of ministry advice.
 We celebrate winners and eschew losers rather than celebrating Christ and eschewing selfishness.
 But choosing collaboration over competition requires, as you have alluded to here, a whole new way of thinking; one that is intellectually and emotionally consistent with the whole narrative of the scripture rather than based on a cut and paste theological reading of the text.
 So again, thank you for a wonderful post.

 Ouch.
 I try not to do that, but yes, I’ve felt “competition” and jealousy before of others’ gifts….